richardhenyash/perkulater/README.md

 "Are there any particular features you would like to see in an online coffee beans and ground coffee website?"
 * "I would like to be able to subscribe to get a regular delivery of my favourite coffee beans."
 * "I would like to be able to subscribe to get a regular delivery of different coffee beans selected based on my taste preferences."
-* "I would like to be able to purchase a gift card."
+* "I would like to be able to purchase a gift card for friends or family."

 ## Business Objectives ##
 Although the business is ficticous at this stage, the following business objectives have been considered as part of the overall development strategy: